-c.
-On December 11, 2019 and December 18, 2019 ("the first and second closing"), the Company entered into subscription agreements with a select group of accredited investors, including certain board members or its affiliates for the private placement of 5,710,153 ordinary shares for aggregate subscription proceeds to the Company of \$13.5 million at \$2.37 price per share.
-In addition, the Company granted 2,855,095 warrants, exercisable over a three-years period from the date of issuance, to purchase 2,855,095 ordinary shares at a per share exercise price of \$2.96 ("Investors Warrants").
+- e.
+On October 4, 2019 the 467,220 warrants to purchase ordinary shares at a purchase price of \$5.24, in accordance with the "2016 Convertible Loan" (Series B-1 preferred shares) expired.
+Following the expiration, the Company classified \$1.2 million from Other Reserves to Additional paid in Capital. - f.
+On December 11, 2019 and December 18, 2019 ("the first and second closing"), the Company entered into subscription agreements with a selected group of accredited investors, including certain board members and their affiliates for the private placement of 5,710,153 ordinary shares for aggregate subscription proceeds to the Company of \$13.5 million at \$2.37 price per share.
+In addition, the Company granted 2,855,095 warrants, exercisable over a three-years period from the date of issuance, to purchase 2,855,095 ordinary shares at a per share exercise price of \$2.96.

 In addition, on December 13, 2019, D.N.A Biomedical Solutions Ltd. ("DNA"), an existing shareholder of the Company, subscribed to the Private Placement (the "DNA Private Placement") to purchase 337,553 ordinary shares for aggregate consideration of \$800,000.
 In connection with the transaction, the Company granted DNA warrants, exercisable over a three-year period from the date of issuance, to purchase 168,776 ordinary shares at a per share exercise price of \$2.96.
-This investment was subject to the approval of the shareholders of the Company and was approved on February 18, 2020.
-See note 17b.
+This investment was approved by the shareholders of the Company on February 18, 2020.